Auroshis/Auroshis/README.md

 - 👋 Hi, I’m @Auroshis
-- 🔭 I’m currently working at Dell (1.8+ years)
+- 🔭 I’m currently working at M2P Fintech
-- 💬 Ask me about **Backend Engineering - Python & related frameworks, databases**
+- 💬 Ask me about **Backend Engineering**
-- 👀 I’m interested in system design & backend engineering
+- 👀 I’m interested in system design.
-- 💞️ I’m looking to collaborate on Web Development/Backend Development projects
 - 📫 How to reach me <a target="_blank" href="https://www.linkedin.com/in/auroshisray/">LinkedIN</a>